Snap bets on hardware as Facebook threat looms

 No longer just a purveyor of a smartphone app for disappearing messages, Snap has hired hundreds of hardware engineers, built a secretive product development lab and scoured the landscape for acquisitions as it pursues its newly stated ambition to be "a camera company."

 These efforts, which are aimed at developing hardware and so-called augmented reality technologies, are central to the strategy of a company that is seeking a valuation of up to US$22 billion in its early March IPO despite heavy losses and the specter of stiff competition for advertising dollars with a far-larger Facebook.
-(Graphic:http://tmsnrt.rs/2kXZxA7)
+(See graphic, http://tmsnrt.rs/2kXZxA7)

 It is a big gamble and the odds against Snap are long.